wheynelau/wheynelau/README.md

-<h1 align="center"> Hi 👋, I'm Wayne </h1>
+<h1 align="center"> Hi there👋, I'm Wayne </h1>

-<h3 align "center"> 🎁 Present 🎁 </h3>

-- 🧒 I'm in my mid twenties.
-- 💼 I'm working as a junior AI engineer now!
-- 📚 I'm also taking my Bachelor's in Mathematics with a Minor in Data Sciences.
-- 🇸🇬 I live on the little red dot!

-<h3 align "center"> 👀 Interests 👀 </h3>

-- I’m interested in AI/ML, predictive analytics, automation, algorithms.
-- I have also recently tried to pick up quant trading.
-- I have been learning and practicing python for about close to two years now.
+I'm an aspiring AI engineer with a passion for AI/ML, predictive analytics, automation, and algorithms.
+I'm also interested in quant trading and have been working on various personal projects in this field.
+I am currently taking a bachelor's in Mathematics and I'm projected to graduate the end of this year.

-<h3 align "center"> ✍️ Personal projects ✍️ </h3>
+<h3 align "center"> Here are some of personal projects </h3>

 - Browser automation with selenium
 - Back testing trading stragies